escher-trace/escher-trace.github.io/docs/GettingStarted.md

 + Entries in **Metabolite** column indicate that data for a new fragment is being entered, thus only include these entries in rows containing your fragment abundance.
 The entry in the **Fragment** column directly below the **Abundance** entry is used as the identifier for the fragment as well as for graph titles in Escher-Trace.
 + If including data measured from multiple fragments for the same metabolite, simply enter the same **Metabolite** name for all fragments.
 + The isotopologue '(M#)' does not need to be included in fragment name, the first row of data for each fragment is assumed to be M0, the second M1, and so on.
-+ Inorder to have data appear next to specific escher metabolite node, use the bigg_ID of the desired metabolite node as the metabolite name
++ In order to have data appear next to specific escher metabolite node, use the bigg_ID of the desired metabolite node as the metabolite name

 ### 1.3.2	Loading Data in